-All operated RAW disposal facilities that perform management of radioactive waste is subject to quality assurance programs (PZJ under the Act No. 18/1997 Coll., Decree No. 132/2008 Coll. and IAEA recommendations).
-The quality assurance programs describe the licensee's quality management system, affected processes and activities, including definitions of responsibilities of the licensee and its contractors.
-To describe the quality system the quality assurance programs use the above mentioned system of management documents.
+All operated RAW disposal facilities that perform RAW management of are subject to management system programmes.
+These programs describe the licensee's management system, affected processes and activities, including definitions of responsibilities of the licensee and its contractors.
+The management system programmes use the above set of management documents to describe the management system according to Decree No. 408/2016 Coll.